AK51/cubesat/README.md

 15	M3 nuts

-For the image file or the kits set, if you need it, please post in issue me.
+For the image file or the kits set, if you need it, please PM me.

 Thanks